opentargets/evidence_datasource_parsers/README.md

 Generates the mouse model target-disease evidence by querying the IMPC SOLR API.

 The base of the evidence is the `disease_model_summary` table, which is unique on the combination of (`model_id`, `disease_id`).
 When target information is added, an original row may explode into multiple evidence strings.
 As a result, the final output is unique on the combination of (`biologicalModelId`, `targetFromSourceId`, `targetInModelId`, `diseaseFromSourceId`).

+## How to set up and update the environment

+The file `requirements.txt` contains the **direct** dependencies only with their exact versions pinned.
+Only this file should be edited directly.

+Additionally, the file `requirements-frozen.txt` contains all **direct and transitive** dependencies with their exact versions pinned.
+It is generated automatically from the former file, and is intended for reproducing the exact working environment (as much as possible) as of any particular commit version.
+This file should not be directly edited.

+These are the steps to update an environment:

+* Add, delete or update packages as necessary in `requirements.txt`
+* Install requirements with `uv pip install -r requirements.txt`
+* Make sure everything works
+* Update the frozen file with `uv pip freeze > requirements-frozen.txt`
+* Include both files, `requirements.txt` and `requirements-frozen.txt`, with your PR

+Make sure to always work in a clean virtual environment to avoid any surprises.